 Instructions for Your Students

-Step 1: For homework before class, you're going to read Mathabane's interview with Time magazine (provided by your teacher) and jot down your thoughts about the interview in a brief response.
-But don't only stick to describing Mathabane's view.
-This is a personal response: what has your experience with race been like in the U.S.?
+Step 1: For homework before class, you're going to read Mathabane's interview with Time magazine and jot down your thoughts about the interview in a brief response to the following questions:

 You're going to share these reactions in class and with a partner, so make sure you've put some thought into them.

 Step 2: Sharing is caring.
 After some in-class discussion, you'll get a chance to read another student's response.
 As you're reading, take on the persona of an interviewer, and think of questions you might ask to get your partner reveal herself more.
 Feel free to refer back to the Time interview and class discussion for strategies on how to do this.

 Step 3: It's game time: use your probing skills and your newly acquired strategies for interviewing to ask your partner more about his response.
 And be sure to record his responses so he can reflect on it later—we don't know about you, but Shmoop is pretty forgetful.

 Step 4: Now it's time to tie everything together.
 For homework, you'll write a reflective essay focused on your personal experience of race in America and how it compares to Mathabane's descriptions of his experience with apartheid.
 Make sure you think about your experiences with the interview process: this will help you reflect more deeply on the subject.
 Get personal!